 Since they are more dependent on fossil fuels, the EU has adopted targets for increasing the use of renewable energy sources and decreasing the consumption of fossil fuels.
-According to Eurostat data, the consumption of solid fuels and petroleum products has decreased and its share in total consumption fell from 65.1 percent in 1990 to 50.6 percent in 2013[3].
-According to International Energy Agency data, in 1990 the EU-28 members was responsible for 19 percent of the total world CO2 emissions from fuel combustion; the new members (EU-13) was responsible 24.5 percent of these emissions.
-In 2013 these figures have decreased to 10.3 and 19.4 percent, respectively (International Energy Agency, 2015).
-During the same period, the share of renewable in gross inland consumption increased from 4.3 percent in 1990 to 11.8 percent in 2013; actually it is a far away from its target.
+According to Eurostat data, the consumption of solid fuels and petroleum products has decreased and its share in total consumption fell from 65.1% in 1990 to 50.6% in 2013.4 During the same period, the share of renewable in gross inland consumption increased from 4.3% in 1990 to 11.8 % in 2013; actually it is a far away from its target.
 On the one hand, the EU tries to reduce fossil fuel consumption while also reducing the energy intensity and trying to make more efficient and clean production.
-During the 2000s, an overall energy efficiency gain in EU-28 has increased from 1.1 percent in 2001 to 24 percent in 2012.
-In particular, the energy efficiency gain in manufacturing industry has increased from 1.8 percent in 2001 to 16.9 percent in 2012.
-Among EU-28 members, new member countries such as Bulgaria, Poland and Estonia are at the top of the list on energy efficiency (Table II).
+During the 2000s, an overall energy efficiency gain in EU-28 has increased from 1.1% in 2001 to 24% in 2012.
+In particularly, the energy efficiency gain in manufacturing industry has increased from 1.8% in 2001 to 16.9% in 2012.
+Among EU-28 members, new member countries such as Bulgaria, Poland and Estonia are at the top of the list on energy efficiency (Table 2).

-As a result of these efforts, first the EU has been moved significantly toward previous "twenty-twenty targets".
-EU's 2020 climate package sets three crucial targets in terms of energy consumption which are; 20 percent cut in GHGs emissions (from 1990 levels), 20 percent of EU energy from renewable sources and 20 percent improvement in energy efficiency[4].
-At the same time, following this future plan in Horizon 2020, the European Commission tries to re-design market-oriented pre-competitive R&D and innovation in advanced manufacturing activities via the private-public partnership mechanism.
-To strengthen the plan, EU has approved the Energy Efficiency Directive on October 25, 2012.
-The new directive covers all enduse sectors except transport and it puts new targets on energy consumption.
-In 2014, the EU has agreed to review its policy framework on energy and climate policy by 2030 and the EU targets have radically changed; 40 percent cut in GHGs emissions, the share of renewable energy in final energy consumption increased to 27 percent and improving energy efficiency to 30 percent.
-Actually all these activities are part of the Energy Union Strategy project which is coordinated by European Commission to provide secure, sustainable, competitive and affordable energy.
-Besides the targets on GHGs emissions from all primary energy sources, there are some other proposals which include a cut of up to 95 percent in carbon emissions, a minimum target of 10 percent for the use of bio fuels, improving energy relations with the EU's neighbors (especially with Russia) and developing technologies in renewable energy areas.
-In that sense, the EU cut greenhouse gas emissions by 18 percent in between 1990 and 2012 and increased the share of renewable in the EU energy consumption from 8.5 percent in 2005 to 14.1 percent in 2012 but it decreased to 11.8 percent in 2013 (Table III).
+As a result of these efforts, first the EU has been moved significantly towards previous '20-20 targets'.
+EU's 2020 climate package sets three crucial targets in terms of energy consumption which are; 20% cut in GHGs emissions (from 1990 levels), 20% of EU energy from renewable sources and 20% improvement in energy efficiency.
+5 At the same time, following this future plan in Horizon 2020, the European Commission tries to re-design market-oriented pre-competitive R&D and innovation in advanced manufacturing activities via the Private-Public Partnership mechanism.
+To strengthen this plan, EU has approved the Energy Efficiency Directive on 25 October 2012.
+The new directive covers all end-use sectors except transport and it puts new targets on energy consumption.
+In 2014, the EU has agreed to review its policy framework on energy and climate policy by 2030 and the EU targets have radically changed; 40% cut in GHGs emissions, the share of renewable energy in final energy consumption increased to 27% and improving energy efficiency to 30%.
+Actually whole these activities are part of the Energy Union Strategy project which is coordinated by European Commission to provide secure, sustainable, competitive and affordable energy.
+Besides the targets on GHGs emissions from all primary energy sources, there are some other proposals which include a cut of up to 95% in carbon emissions, a minimum target of 10% for the use of bio fuels, improving energy relations with the EU's neighbours (especially with Russia) and developing technologies in renewable energy areas.
+In that sense, the EU cut greenhouse gas emissions by 18% in between 1990 and 2012 and increased the share of renewable in the EU energy consumption from 8.5% in 2005 to 14.1% in 2012 but it decreased to 11.8% in 2013 (Table 3).